simongaocd/cloudnative/labs/fn-container/README.md

 ## Before You Begin ##

+Please complete the Fn introduction lab prior to starting this one.
 This 15-minute lab provides a guide to deploying containers as functions with Fn.

 ### Background ###